 Tva/tvam – cognate with suffix -ty (generousi-ty, equali-ty, etc.)

-Upa – near – cognate with Hypo- prefix as in hypothermia not enough heat
+Upa – near – cognate with hypo- prefix as in hypothermia not enough heat.
+Often used in Sanskrit as a prefix that means ‘junior’ such as; upendra, upa purana, etc.

 Upama – comparison (putting two things near each other to measure)